 08 of 20

-Blood oranges come into season later in winter and it's the time to toss together this deliciously unique salad.
+Blood oranges come into season later in winter and it's the time to toss together this deliciously unique spinach, feta, and bloody orange salad.
 The dark citrus fruit is an excellent companion for spinach.
 Add a little feta and a homemade dressing of blood orange juice and sumac and you'll forget about the cold weather.Continue to 9 of 20 below.

 09 of 20

-For anyone following a gluten-free diet, this is the spinach salad recipe you need.
+This spinach salad with gluten-free French dressing is one you need for anyone following the diet.
 It's quite simple, piling gluten-free bacon, hard-boiled eggs, red onion, mushrooms, and smoked paprika on a bed of fresh spinach.
 Finish it off with a homemade gluten-free French dressing and it's a fantastic lunch or side salad.

 10 of 20

 Fresh beets and spinach are the base for a simple and intriguing salad recipe.
 The balsamic dressing is impressive and flavorful, mixing garlic, Dijon mustard, and honey together for a sweet-savory topping.
-Finish the salad with bacon, pecans, and a bit of cheese for absolute perfection.
+Finish the beet salad with spinach with bacon, pecans, and a bit of cheese for absolute perfection.

 11 of 20

-Another healthy option, the British beetroot salad has Moroccan influence and an array of clever flavors.
+Another healthy option, the Moroccan beetroot salad with yogurt dressing has Moroccan influence and an array of clever flavors.
 The creamy dressing is made with yogurt, cumin, and garlic.
 That is drizzled over vinegar-dipped beets, baby spinach, mint, and cilantro.
 It's extraordinary!

 12 of 20

-When you're in the mood for a spinach pasta salad, you'll definitely enjoy this recipe.
+When you're in the mood for a spinach pasta salad with Greek yogurt dressing, you'll definitely enjoy this recipe.
 It's a garden-fresh delight made with your favorite pasta, baby spinach, cherry tomatoes, onion, and carrots.
 Basil and mint add great herbal flavor as well.
 The Greek yogurt dressing brings sour cream, balsamic vinegar, and dill pickle relish into the mix.Continue to 13 of 20 below.

 13 of 20

-Ideal for a summer party, this pasta salad recipe is easy to whip up at the last minute.
+Ideal for a summer party, this pasta salad with spinach, chickpeas, and tahini is easy to whip up at the last minute.
 Have fun choosing the pasta, then add chickpeas and baby spinach.
 The dressing combines garlic scapes, tahini, oregano, red pepper flakes, and a hint of lemon.
 It's an ideal side dish or appetizer for a dinner party.

 14 of 20